 But progress for whom?
 The beauty of the early 1970’s line-ups was in their family-friendly nature.
 Consider the genius of the ABC Friday night.
 Start with the Brady Bunch, which outside of Mike and Carol’s dead spouses (did you ever wonder exactly how they went?) was perfectly benign.
 The Partridge Family ramped up the sexiness just a notch; David Cassidy and Susan Dey were both heartthrobs and Shirley Jones could keep any dad interested.
 Time for Room 222 with its mild forays into social issues and the ultra-hot Karen Valentine.
 The Odd Couple came next; plenty of innuendo there.
 Oscar drank, played cards and entertained single lady friends.
 Finally, va-voom, the big finish, Love, American Style, with bikinis and short shorts, always ending in fireworks.

 You knew exactly where you stood on the maturity scale by your Friday night bed time.
 Kids got to watch the Brady Bunch, real men and women were in for the long haul.
-There was not an 11-year old in America that did not bargain with a baby sitter to see the last show.
+Every 11-year old in America bargained with the baby sitter to see the last show.
 Being the older child, I thought the younger siblings had it too easy.
 Scott rode my coattails.
 By age eight, he was armed with enough knowledge to be a dangerous man.

 Of course watching a TV Land re-run of any of these shows reveals how tame they were.
 Even All in the Family, one of the most controversial TV shows to ever air, confronted society’s demons in the context of a family that obviously loved one another.
 Plus, if Archie and Meathead incited a family argument, all was forgiven by the time Carol tugged her ear.
 The quality of the shows combined with the time they aired to allow families to watch and laugh together.
 We have all but lost that genre.